M4he/Linux/JACK/PA_through_JACK/MINIMAL.md

 exit
 ```
 Don't forget to `chmod +x` on the script!
 The `jackd` startup command is the same as in `~/.jackdrc` created by QJackCtl when  configured using the GUI. Ḿake sure the `-dhw` flag matches your hardware.
+If you experience audio skips or glitches using JACK later, have a look at the `jackd.log` file.
+If there are any `XRun` messages, you can try increasing the `-p` value (has to be a power of 2, e.g. `2048`); increasing this will increase latency but reduces the risk of `XRun` occurences (especially on weak hardware).

 # Final remarks
 The [things mentioned in the original guide](README.md#final-remarks) still apply.